yrfang/OpenRefine/mswe-readme.md

 - Filter exclusive facet by "invert" option
 - Filter customized facet by "regular expression" option

+The original test cases of text filter feature are under `main/tests/server/src/com/google/refine/browsing/facets/TextSearchFacetTests.java`

 ### Feature for OpenRefine partition test cases

+The steps for partition of text filter feature:

+- Decompose the specification into equivalence partitions
+- Select representatives
+- Form test specifications
+- Produce and execute actual tests

-Partition of `Text filter` for text facet.
+Thus, we will explore the catogories for partition of `Text filter` for text facet.

-`main/tests/server/src/com/google/refine/browsing/facets/TextSearchFacetTests.java`

 Because `text` data type is "string" operation in Java, we can narrow down partition categories and boundaries for string specific scenarios.